Major advertisers flee X, deepening crisis at Elon Musk’s social media site | KRDO

 The companies’ advertising pauses follow a similar move by IBM on Thursday.

-IBM’s ads were found appearing alongside pro-Nazi content on the platform.
+Ads for IBM and other major brands were found appearing alongside pro-Nazi content on the platform, according to a report on Thursday by progressive media watchdog group Media Matters.
 In a statement, IBM explicitly called out what it described as an “entirely unacceptable situation.”

 “IBM has zero tolerance for hate speech and discrimination and we have immediately suspended all advertising on X while we investigate this entirely unacceptable situation,” an IBM spokesperson said.